Thoriri/thorir-website/content/post/insight_into_lstm/index.md

 * Number of parameters in the network.
 * Feature map size.
-* Number of multiply and accumulate operations (MACC).
+* Number of multiply and accumulate operations (MAC).

-I'll now go more deeply into how to calculate two of these considerations, in particular the number of parameters and number of MACCs.
+I'll now go more deeply into how to calculate two of these considerations, in particular the number of parameters and number of MACs.
 The feature map size depends very highly on how the feature maps are stored on the RAM.
 Still, a very rough approach is to take the two largest consecutive feature maps and calculate the size of those together.
 First, let us look a bit into LSTMs.

 # Long Short-Term Memory
 Recurrent neural networks are a class of neural networks, where node connections form a directed graph along a temporal sequence.
 In more simple terms, they are networks with loops that allow information to endure within the network.